SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: While Samsung Wisenet still makes a quality security camera, you’ll find more features and selection in Lorex’s camera suite.
 We covered the brand and more in our full Lorex camera review here, if you’re interested.

-Did You Know: Samsung was founded way back in 1938, earns over $200 billion in annual revenue, and is headquartered in Samsung Town in Seoul, South Korea.1
+Did You Know?
+Samsung was founded way back in 1938, earns over $200 billion in annual revenue, and is headquartered in Samsung Town in Seoul, South Korea.1

 Now just because it’s cheap doesn’t make it a good buy.
 There are other factors to consider, like features and tech, customer service, installation, and the like.
 Don’t worry, we’ll dig deeper in just a bit.
-But it’s important to remember that Samsung Wisenet also sells loads of DVR kits (like the 32-channel, 16-camera kit) that you can spend upwards of $800 or more on.
-With this in mind, the price you pay for Wisenet depends on the level of protection you’re looking to get.

 FYI: Remember, you can no longer purchase these cameras directly from the company website.
 If you want one, you’re going to have to go through a third party retailer, which might cause the prices to fluctuate.
 More on that below.

-Key Features | Price | |
+Camera Model | Key Features | Price* |

 ---|---|---|

-SmartCam HD Pro | Indoor camera, 1080p HD video | $189.99 |
+SmartCam HD Pro | Motion and Audio Events | $34.87 |

 Of course, Wisenet tries to spin this as a good thing, saying “You can buy it at a store of your taste!”
 But we like buying directly from the maker.
 In our experience, it can be a pain to make returns and collect on warranties or guarantees through third-party sites.
 So Wisenet lost a little ground here.